-Contaminants on the brakes or tires can cause loss of control.
+Contaminants on the brakes or tires

 - Make sure that there is no oil or wax on the brakes or tires. - If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent.
 Before riding at higher speeds, test the motorcycle's braking performance and cornering behavior.